 On June 23, Catalans celebrate the Revetlla de Sant Joan, the Catalan midsummer night festival.
 Sant Joan is one of the most enjoyable holidays in Catalonia and definitely one of my favorites.
 It’s the shortest night of the year.
 Summer is welcomed with fireworks displays, magical symbols, and legends.
-It’s a night full of fireworks, partying, and music.
+It’s a night filled with fireworks, festivities, and music.
+Curious about how Sant Joan is celebrated in Barcelona and what to do?
+Read on here.

 Catalan Midsummer Night Festival